-The Director of Music, Stephen Cleobury, is always pleased to receive enquiries about membership of the Choir.
-Please telephone him (01223 331224) or write to him at the College for details: King's College, Cambridge CB2 IST or e-mail: choir@kings.cam.ac.uk
+The Director of Music, Stephen Cleobury, is always pleased to receive enquiries from potential members of the Choir.

+Please telephone (+44 (0)1223 331224) or write to him at the College for details.

+King's College, Cambridge, CB2 IST Email: choir@kings.cam.ac.uk www.kings.cam.ac.uk/choir

-The next auditions for Choristerships are on 26 January 2008.
+The next auditions for choristers are on Saturday 16 January 2010.

-¶ The congregation is silent during the organ music before the service.
+¶ The congregation is asked not to talk during the organ music which is played before the service.

-The chorale preludes by Bach are from Das Orgelbüchlein, and the Messiaen pieces are taken from La Nativité du Seigneur.
+The Messiaen pieces are from La Nativité du Seigneur.